Jump to accessibility statement Skip to content

 Professor of Anatomy

-As Professor of Anatomy, I am responsible for establishing our new anatomy facility and for developing and delivering the anatomy teaching strategy in our new MBChB Medicine course, as well as other undergraduate and postgraduate courses at the University.
+As Professor of Anatomy, I am responsible for establishing our new anatomy facility and for developing and delivering the anatomy teaching strategy for MBChB Medicine, as well as other undergraduate and postgraduate courses at the University.
 With excellent resource provision and innovative teaching methods, our aim is to deliver the most successful outcomes for our students.

 I am a graduate of the University of Sheffield (Anatomy and Cell Biology) and gained a PhD in Neuropharmacology from the University of Durham and a Postgraduate Certificate in Academic Practice from the University of Southampton.